jonathanbrnn/leetcode/README.md

 ## Structure

-Inside this repository, you'll find folders named after the corresponding problems.
+Inside this repository, you'll find folders named after the corresponding problems and their difficulties.
 Dive in and explore!

 ## Usage